cleesmith/python_learning/README.md

 Mostly this is about learning how to use picamera for a Raspberry Pi.
 To create a working motion detector which uses tcp to stream images to another server.
 This will avoid creating/deleting images on the sd card.
-Perhaps I could use multiprocessing to a temporary daemon to handle the sending of each image, so the main program can resume motion detection more quickly -- i.e. less latency.
+Perhaps I could use multiprocessing to create a temporary daemon to handle the sending of each image, so the main program can resume motion detection more quickly -- i.e. less latency.